mayukuse24/EH-GreenCycle/README.md

-# Making Earth greener, one bottle at a time
+# Making the Earth greener, one bottle at a time